VL-CZ/code-size-counter/README.md

 # Source code size counter
-This repository contains a simple command line script used for calculating total size (both kB and lines of code) of program's code.
+This repository contains a simple command line script used for calculating total size (both KB and lines of code) of program's code.

 ## Introduction
 The main goal of this program is to calculate total size of a source code.